ThirdAILabs/ner-backend/README.md

 `MODEL_TYPE` is one of `bolt_udt`, `python_transformer`, `python_cnn`, `presidio`, `onnx_cnn`, or `regex`.
 We currently use `onnx_cnn` in production.

 `MODEL_DIR` is a directory that contains a subdirectory with the same name as the `model_type` of choice.
 For example, if you want to build the app with `onnx_cnn`, then `/path/to/models` must contain a subdirectory called `onnx_cnn`.

+`ENABLE_PYTHON` defaults to false.
+It needs to be true to enable finetuning, which is a paid-license-only feature.

+`LICENSE_KEY` is only required for the paid version, which includes finetuning capabilities.
+You can exclude the flag to run / build the free version, which does not include finetuning.

 #### Where can you obtain these model subdirectories?
 - `onnx_cnn` or `python_cnn`: Download this S3 directory `s3://ner-models/cnn_model_torchscript/` and rename it to `onnx_cnn` or `python_cnn`.
 (It contains the required files for both models since `python_cnn`'s required files is a subset of `onnx_cnn`).